 The list of individuals at high-risk is based on guidance from the US Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO).
-Research has shown that individuals with disabilities living in long-term care facilities are at increased risks of transmission as well as complications.
+Research has shown that individuals with disabilities living in long-term care facilities are at increased risks of transmission as well as complications from COVID-19.
 The intention behind this is in regards to individuals living in licensed long-term care facilities.
-(6/18/2020)

-At this time, the recommendation from SOI is that all individuals who identify as high risk should be strongly encouraged to stay home, but the guidance does not mandate that a Program must restrict participation on this basis.
+At this time, the recommendation from SOI is that all individuals who identify as high risk, who are not vaccinated, should be strongly encouraged to stay home, but the guidance does not mandate that a Program must restrict participation on this basis.
 This guidance applies to all participants (athletes, coaches, volunteers, etc.).
 However, it is the responsibility of the Program to ensure that participants are provided education and information about hygiene and prevention measures, as well as who is considered at high risk, per CDC and WHO guidelines so they can make an informed decision regarding their participation.
 Additionally, the Program is responsible for implementing safety control measures to mitigate risk of all participants in attendance.
 The Program should also have alternative ways for engagement via virtual or at home activities, as feasible.
-This guidance will continue to be evaluated based on evolving clinical and legal considerations.
-(6/25/20)

 1. How should food and beverages at events be handled?

-During Phases 1 and 2, participants should bring their own food and water/beverage if needed, when possible.
-There should be no shared food nor shared water jugs/beverage dispensers—individual bottles and packages only.
-No self-service buffets, salad bars or beverage stations.
-Participants should be served or prepackaged “grab and go” meals in a bag with disposable utensils, napkin, hand wipe included.
+Refer to the protocol (revised, June 2021) for guidance, based on applicable risk category.
+It is a good practice in general for participants to bring their own food and water/beverage if needed or preferred, when possible.
+In Orange (significant risk) and Yellow (moderate risk) levels, there should be no shared food nor shared water jugs/beverage dispensers—individual bottles and packages only.
+No self-service buffets, salad bars or beverage stations in Orange (significant) or Yellow (moderate) levels.
+Under these two levels, participants should be served or prepackaged “grab and go” meals in a bag with disposable utensils, napkin, hand wipe included.
 Condiments should be in individual packages—not large bottles for group use.
-(6/17/2020)

-Have marked spaces where the individuals will eat showing 2m/6ft separation during phases 1 and 2.
+Recommend having marked spaces where the individuals will eat showing 2m/6ft separation if in orange risk category.
 Spacing between each person may need supervision.
-(6/17/2020)
+(6/17/2020; updated 6/28/2021)

 2. What is meant by handwashing facility or station?
 What type of hand sanitizer should be used?

 For a handwashing facility or portable station, there should be access to clean water, soap and paper towels to dry hands.
-Ideally should be more than one facility as the events get larger (50 people).
-(6/17/2020)
+Ideally should be more than one facility as the events get larger.
+(6/17/2020; updated 6/28/2021)